JoeSubbi/3D-Renderer-for-4D-Objects/Planning & Progress/script.md

 -->

 If there is anything you feel you may not understand, or may be a challenge for you, write it here:

+## Representations

+### Control - 4D Object

+The representation of the 4D objects you will be interacting with for the next series of tests will be just a regular 3D cross section of a 4 dimensional object.

+### 3D View

+The representation of the 4D objects you will be interacting with for the next series of tests will be a 3D cross section of a 4 dimensional object, accompanied with a window showing (the analogous 3D version of the object) (a regular 3D cube).
+This 3D object will rotate along the 3D axis that best match the 4D planar rotations.
+For example, WX rotation will rotate the object about the X axis (about the YZ plane).
+The idea of this is to help you understand what rotations you make in 4D, as you make them.

+### 4D Timeline

+The representation of the 4D objects you will be interacting with for the next series of tests will be a 3D cross section of a 4 dimensional object, accompanied with 2 more cross sections either side of the main object.
+These cross sections are stepped forward and backward along the W axis.
+The idea of this is that it gives you a more in depth idea of the shape of the object.

+### 4D Multi-view

+The representation of the 4D objects you will be interacting with for the next series of tests will be a 3D cross section of a 4 dimensional object, accompanied with 3 more 4D objects.
+Each of the other 4D objects are rotated 90 degrees about each planar rotation towards W. That is - each cross section of the 4D object lets you view the same object from a different angle.

 # Identify the shape
 ## Experiment